-The experimental setup for the positron annihilation investigation is shown in figure 1 and comprises a positron source (22NaCl), sealed between two electron-welded nickel foils each of thickness 7 μ m, with activity of 15 μ Ci, was sandwiched between two equal sized samples of barium fluoride each of dimensions 10 mm × 8 mm × 2 mm.
+Positron source (NaCl) sealed between two electron-welded nickel foils, each of thickness 7 $\mu$ m, with activity of 15 $\mu$ Ci, was sandwiched between two equal samples of barium fluoride each of dimensions 10 mm × 8 mm × 2 mm.
 The coincidence circuit diagram showing detector positions is shown in figure 1.

 Figure 1.
-Setup used for positron annihilation investigation.
-Circuit diagram shows a two-detector system that was used.
-The two detectors measured the electron-positron annihilation radiation $(511 \pm \Delta E)$ KeV at defects and in bulk.
+Circuit diagram showing twodetector system was employed.
+The two detectors measured the electron-positron annihilation radiation ( $511 \pm \Delta E$ ) KeV at defects and in bulk.

 A K-type (Chromel-alumen) thermocouple was utilized to obtain the temperature of the sourcesample sandwich arrangement.
-A standard coincidence arrangement (two detector system), in which two high purity germanium detectors (HPGe) with energy resolution of 1.4 keV (FWHM) at 511 keV, was employed.
+A standard coincidence arrangement, in which two high purity germanium detectors (HPGe) with energy resolution of 1.4 keV (FWHM) at 511 keV, was employed.

 Figure 2.
-Measured X-ray diffraction patterns in BaF_2 in the temperature range 300 - 1173 K.
+Measured X-ray diffraction patterns in BaF2 in the temperature range 300 - 1173 K.

 Two detectors are separated by a distance of 10 cm in a collinear arrangement.
-Accumulation average count rate of about 300 counts/second was achieved with peak-to-background ratio of $\sim 10^4$.
-Source-sample-heater system was kept at a pressure of 2×10^{-5} Torr.
+Accumulation average rate of about 300 counts/second was achieved.
+The peak-to-background of $\sim 10^4$ was achieved.
+Source-sample-heater system was kept at a pressure of $2 \times 10^{-5}$ Torr.
 Doppler broadening spectra at different temperature values were obtained following the background subtraction.
 A source correction was conducted since (10-15) % of the annihilations occurs in the source material and in the foils.
 Additional lifetimes and intensities corresponding to source and foil were subtracted.

-In order to obtain lattice parameters at elevated temperatures of BaF2, an X-ray diffraction (XRD) method using Bruker D8 Advance, equipped with a Goebel Mirror for pseudo parallel beam optics, a Vantec detector and an Anton Paar XRK-900 reaction chamber was employed.
-Diffractometer utilized Cu-K{α} radiation.
-Collected X-ray diffraction patterns of barium fluoride in the temperature range 300 - 1173 K is represented in figure 2.
-The data represents 45 diffraction patterns measurements from 300 K to 1173 K at regular temperature intervals of 30 K. The XRD patterns were compared with the reference pattern of BaF2 from Inorganic Crystal Structure Database - Karlsruhe (ICDS) [9] for peak identification.
+In order to obtain lattice parameters at elevated temperatures, an X-ray diffraction (XRD) method using Bruker D8 Advance, equipped with a Goebel Mirror for pseudo parallel beam optics, a Vantec detector and an Anton Paar XRK-900 reaction chamber was employed.
+Diffractometer utilizes Cu-K $\alpha$ radiation.
+A collected X-ray diffraction pattern of [111] barium fluoride in the temperature range 300 - 1173 K is represented in figure 2.
+The data represents 45 scans from 300 K to 1173 K at regular temperature intervals of 30 K. The XRD patterns were then compared with the reference pattern from Inorganic Crystal Structure Database - Karlsruhe (ICDS) [10].

-Rietveld refinements were done on the diffraction data using TOPAS 4.2 and EVA program (for phase analysis) to extract lattice parameters as a function of temperature.
-Lattice parameters obtained at different temperatures were then incorporated in the theoretical calculations of the positron-electron annihilation momentum density using the MIKADoppler program.
+Rietveld refinement was performed using TOPAS 4.2 and EVE programs to extract lattice parameters as a function of temperature.
+Lattice parameters obtained at different temperatures were then incorporated in the theoretical calculations of positron-electron annihilation momentum density using MIKADoppler program.